Glastonbury, Connecticut: Geography

-According to the United States Census Bureau, the town has an area of 135.2 km2, of which 132.8 km2 is land and 2.4 km2, or 1.76%, is water.
+According to the United States Census Bureau, the town has an area of 135.2 km2, of which 132.8 km2 is land and 2.4 km2 or 1.76% is water.
 The Glastonbury Center CDP has an area of 12.7 km2, of which 3.30% is water.

 The town begins on the banks of the Connecticut River and extends up into foothills, many of which provide a view of Hartford's skyline.
-Some major developments in the town are built entirely on relatively steep hills, such as Minnechaug Mountain, the major residential area developed from the 1970s until late 1990s.
+Some major developments in the town are built entirely on relatively steep hills, such as Minnechaug Mountain, which became the site of a major residential area developed from the 1970s until the late 1990s.

-Part of Glastonbury resides in an area called Kongscut Mountain, locally called Rattlesnake Mountain, because it has a small population of timber rattlesnakes.
+Part of Glastonbury lies in an area called Kongscut Mountain, locally called Rattlesnake Mountain, because it has a small population of timber rattlesnakes.
 Since that area is sparsely developed and mostly in a state forest, the snakes pose little threat.

 The town has a small private lake, Diamond Lake, surrounded by growing subdivisions of large homes.
 Access to the lake is limited to members of the Diamond Lake Property Owners Association.

 Glastonbury has one of the largest state forests, Meshomasic State Forest, a popular area for hiking, fishing, and hunting.

 Glastonbury borders the town and cities of East Hartford, Wethersfield, Rocky Hill, Cromwell, Portland, East Hampton, Marlborough, Hebron, Bolton, and Manchester.